ealush/vest/website/docs/utilities/classnames.md

   invalid: 'my_invalid_class', // will only be applied if the provided field ran at least once and has an error
   valid: 'my_valid_class', // will only be applied if the provided field ran at least once does not have errors or warnings
-  warning: 'my_warning_class', // will only be applied if the provided field ran at least once and has a warning });
+  warning: 'my_warning_class', // will only be applied if the provided field ran at least once and has a warning
+  pending: 'my_pending_class', // will only be applied if the provided field has pending async tests });

 const fieldOneClasses = cn('field_1'); // "is-untested"